pixelsdb/pixels/README.md

 Pixels is compatible with different query engines, such as Trino, Presto, and Hive.
 However, for simplicity, we use Trino as an example here to illustrate how Pixels works with query engines in the data lakes.

-To use Pixels in Trino, download [pixels-trino](https://github.com/pixelsdb/pixels-trino), and use `mvn package` to build it.
+To use Pixels in Trino, download [pixels-trino](https://github.com/pixelsdb/pixels-trino), and use JDK 17 and `mvn package` to build it.
+> **Note** that the Trino version we use requires Java 17.0.3 or above, thus pixels-trino should be built
+> using JDK 17.0.3 or above.

 Find the following zip files in the build target directories:
 * `pixels-trino-listener-*.zip`, this is the event listener plugin for Trino.
 * `pixels-trino-connector-*.zip`, this is the connector for Trino.

-> **Note** that the Trino version we use only supports Java 17.0.3 or above, thus pixels-trino should be built
-> using JDK 17.0.3 or above.
+They will be used in the installation.

 > If you want to run the unit tests or the main classes in Intellij for debugging purpose, set the `PIXELS_HOME` environment
 > variable for `Junit` or `Application` in `Run` -> `Edit Configurations` -> `Edit Configuration Templetes`.